Guidehandover documentleaving a job

 1. Role overview

 A 2–3 sentence description of what you do and why it matters.
 Keep it concise.
-Your replacement will read dozens of documents in their first week.
+Your replacement will read dozens of documents in their first week and attention is limited.

 I manage the relationship between the product team and our three enterprise clients.
 My role is to translate client requirements into actionable specs for engineering and ensure clients are kept updated on timelines.
 I also own the quarterly business review process.